-- An initial diagnostic facet joint injection/medial branch block to determine whether chronic cervical, thoracic, or lumbar pain is of facet joint origin is considered medically necessary when ALL of the following criteria have been met: - Presence of predominantly axial cervical, thoracic, or lumbar pain - Note: For criteria related to radiculopathy caused by a facet joint synovial cyst, see Intra-Articular (IA) Facet Joint Injection Performed with Synovial Cyst Aspiration. - Pain has persisted for at least 3 months - In the past 3 months, pain has persisted despite at least four (4) weeks of conservative treatment (e.g., exercise, physical therapy, chiropractic care, or medications to include nonsteroidal anti-inflammatory drugs [NSAIDs], or analgesics) - Note: If conservative treatment is contraindicated, the reason(s) for contraindication(s) is/are required to be documented in the medical record. - Clinical findings and imaging studies suggest no other obvious cause of the axial neck or back pain (e.g., central spinal stenosis with neurogenic claudication/myelopathy; foraminal stenosis or disc herniation with concordant radicular pain/radiculopathy; infection; tumor; fracture; pseudoarthrosis; or, pain related to spinal instrumentation) - The spinal motion segment is not posteriorly fused - A radiofrequency joint denervation/ablation procedure is being considered
+- An initial diagnostic facet joint injection/medial branch block to determine whether chronic cervical, thoracic, or lumbar pain is of facet joint origin is considered medically necessary when ALL of the following criteria have been met: - Presence of predominantly axial cervical, thoracic, or lumbar pain - Note: For criteria related to the treatment of a facet joint synovial cyst with concordant radicular pain/radiculopathy, see Intra-Articular (IA) Facet Joint Injection Performed with Synovial Cyst Aspiration. - Pain has persisted for at least three (3) months - In the past three (3) months, pain has persisted despite at least four (4) weeks of conservative treatment (e.g., exercise, physical therapy, chiropractic care, or medications to include nonsteroidal anti-inflammatory drugs [NSAIDs], or analgesics) - Note: If conservative treatment is contraindicated, the reason(s) for contraindication(s) is/are required to be documented in the medical record. - Clinical findings and imaging studies suggest no other obvious cause of the cervical, thoracic, or lumbar axial pain (e.g., central spinal stenosis with neurogenic claudication/myelopathy; foraminal stenosis or disc herniation with concordant radicular pain/radiculopathy that has been treated; infection; tumor; fracture; pseudoarthrosis; or, pain related to spinal instrumentation) - The spinal motion segment is not posteriorly-fused - A radiofrequency joint denervation/ablation procedure is being considered